- High altitude panoramas with some of Peru’s highest mountains

 - Challenging alternative to a classic 1-day trek

 - Abundance of lakes, waterfalls and snow-capped peaks

 - Best Season: July to August

 - Trek type: Akilpo Pioneered – Akilpo Service

 - Difficulty Grade: Moderate – Difficult

-Departure from Huaraz will be between 3:00am heading north towards to the Llanganuco Sector of the Huascarán National Park.
-As it starts getting light, we arrive at our trail starting point (4,650m) where we will first have breakfast as the sun rises over the Cordillera Blanca – lighting up Peru’s highest mountain Nevado Huascarán (6,768m)
+Departure from Huaraz will be around 3:00am heading north towards to the Llanganuco Sector of the Huascarán National Park.
+As it starts getting light, we arrive at our trail starting point (4,650m) where we will first have breakfast as the sun rises over the Cordillera Blanca – lighting up Peru’s highest mountain Nevado Huascarán (6,768m).

 Heading off on our trail, we’ll get to our first viewpoint at 4,700m with breathtaking views and panoramas.
 This is where we start our first descent to a pale green glacial lake below Nevado Yanapaccha.
 Here we start the final part to where we join the classic trail to Laguna 69.

 The descent to our vehicle will follow the classic Laguna 69 trail all the way to Cebollapampa from where we will head back to Huaraz.